sskender/docker-swarm-demo/README.md

 # Docker Swarm - demo

-Node and Python application load balancing in docker swarm with Nginx as a reverse proxy.
+Load balancing of Node and Python applications in Docker Swarm with Nginx as a reverse proxy.
 The setup decribed below is used on a single server machine, and a single docker node running as master.
 Deployment goal is to spawn multiple app instances accross many cpu cores.
 For other configurations, host names in nginx config file are ought to be changed accordingly.